What's Included

 A standard bathroom tiling job covers:

-- Supply and installation of wall and floor tiles to AS 3958
+- Supply and installation of wall and floor tiles to AS 3958:2023

 - Tile cutting around fixtures, niches, and fittings

-- Grouting and silicone sealing at junctions
+- Grouting and silicone sealing at all junctions and movement joints

 - Cleanup and disposal of tile offcuts and packaging